PostHog/posthog.com/contents/blog/ceo-diary-4.md

 Therefore the first version of our website avoided these patterns:

-* Stock doodles that every startup uses (we avoided this, and hired a graphic designer as early as we could)
+* Stock doodles that every startup uses (we avoided this, and hired a graphic designer as early as we could).
-* Single landing-page where the links take you to an anchor link on the same page (we had >50 pages when we launched)
+* Single landing-page where the links take you to an anchor link on the same page (we had >50 pages when we launched).

 ## Don't treat implementation as a second-class citizen